Follow these simple steps to get your home sale-ready.

 7. Get on top of your paperwork

-Instruct a solicitor to kick off the conveyancing process early.
+Instruct a solicitor to kick off the sales progression process early.
 Ask them to break down and fully explain all costs associated with selling and, if you can, get a fixed upfront fee for their services.
 Check with your mortgage lender if you can transfer the same deal to a new property, or if any redemption charges will apply.
 Gather all the paperwork on your current property together, such as building certificates for any structural work and guarantees for double glazing, boilers or fireplaces.

 8. Be smart on viewings

 When it comes to viewings on your home, ensure the agent does this for you – they know their job and can ask the questions you can’t such as ‘how does it compare with others you’ve seen?’ or ‘could you see yourself living here?’.
 As the owner, you should ideally vacate.
 Viewers are rarely comfortable when the owner is there and often they simply focus on being a good guest, rather than focussing on the house they could be interested in buying.
 This is the opportunity your agent has to discuss any concerns your viewers might have – whilst they are still in the property.
 Handling objections afterwards is often much harder.
 If you must conduct viewings yourself, have a plan of which rooms you are going to show first – the best ones should be first or last.
 Be impartial and ready for any questions.